 You see it doesn’t matter if I teach all the technical know-how in the world, (and I hope to impart technical stuff that will help you and your ministry) If you are not creating an environment for worship, you will not be as effective as you are called be.

 Until next time, create an environment for worship, respond with “Awe” He deserves it.
 We owe it

 What's Your Reaction?

 Founder Live Worship Academy Michael is a 35-year industry veteran with a passion for training in the technical arts.
 He holds a bachelor’s degree in Ministry and Worship Arts.
-He has background that includes engineering, system design, and consulting, and has been on church staff as an A1, technical director, Media pastor, Worship Pastor and even Janitor.
+He has a background that includes engineering, system design, and consulting, and has been on church staff as an A1, technical director, Media pastor, Worship Pastor, and even Janitor.
 He is currently serving as Worship Pastor for Dominion Ranch in Detroit Texas, a parole prison work release helping men get a second chance in life.
 He has been a technical consultant for Air Force Entertainment and written curriculum for Christ for the Nations, as well as serving as Adjunct Professor in the Worship and Technical Arts degree program.
-He has been involved in sales and training for several manufacturers including Sennheiser, Turbosound, Midas, and Allen & Heath Tannoy, Lab-Gruppen, and Vaddio.
+He has been involved in sales and training for several manufacturers including Sennheiser, Turbosound, Midas, Allen & Heath Tannoy, Lab-Gruppen, and Vaddio.
 He is the founder of Live Worship Academy and Director of Content.
-He is able to speak into the lives of both artistic and technical individuals, teaching technical as well as the worship theology behind it.
+He is able to speak into the lives of both artistic and technical individuals, teaching technology as well as the worship theology behind it.